jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

 It currently supports data of types boolean, string, and select list, as well as arrays of those types and composites of more than one data element.

-Metadata is ransmitted as a JSON string representing an array of VewMetaData objects.
+Metadata is transmitted as a JSON string representing an array of VewMetaData objects.

 ### ViewMetaData Object
+A ViewMetaData object describes data, and is composed of the following fields:

 **string name:**
 Name of the metadata item (same as name of associated Status data)